-For the last week or so, our collective social media feeds have been clogged up with delightfully elegant photos of vintage racing cars, unbelievably rare exotics, and some truly inspiring concepts, all in impeccable condition.
+For the last week or so, our collective social media feeds have been clogged up with delightfully elegant photos of vintage racing cars, unbelievably rare collector cars, and some truly inspiring concepts, all in impeccable condition.
 Every August since 1950, car collectors, spectators, and connoisseurs of all things fancy have been gathering in the tiny beach town of Monterey, CA for what has become known as the Monterey Car Week.

 The week is packed with vintage races at the nearby Laguna Seca Raceway, cruise events, and concludes with the legendary Pebble Beach Concours D’Elegance, where the 200 finest collector cars in the world compete to see which one is the best of the best.
 Serious congratulations go to Bruce McCaw and his stunningly gorgeous 1929 Mercedes-Benz convertible for taking this year’s coveted Best of Show award.

-Additionally, several auction houses hold collector car sales which consistently set records with their staggeringly high gavel prices earned by some of the finest cars in the land.
+Additionally, several auction houses hold car sales which consistently set records with their staggeringly high gavel prices earned by some of the finest collector cars in the land.
 While perusing the result sheets, I noticed that the auctions were largely devoid of off-road vehicles, save for a funky little 1970 Meyers Manx offered up by Southeby’s.

 This got me to thinking: what do you do if you’re a fan of vintage vehicles but you’re also really into off-roading?
 Certainly, driving in the dirt is not a new concept so there has to be vaguely historically significant vehicles designed around these ideals and are, theoretically, sound financial investments.